mmhenderson/image_stats_gabor/README.md

       <li> make_labels.sh
       <li> extract_gabor_features.sh
       <li> extract_alexnet_features.sh
       <li> ^ Before executing above scripts, modify the first few lines to reflect paths on your local filesystem.
 You can also change other parameters: by default, we have set "debug=1", so the code runs a shortened test version.
 To run it for real, set debug=0.
 If you'd like to run all subjects, you should also change the "subjects" variable to a list over all subjects (1-8).
+For feature extraction, include 999 in the subjects list to extract features for our independent image set.
     </ul>
   <li> Image statistics analyses:
     <ul>